ken12321/Analyzing-Real-and-Imaginary-Motor-Movements-Using-Electroencephalograms/README.md

 pip install -r requirements.txt
 "Analyzing Real and Imaginary Motor Movements Using Electroencephalograms"

-This project was done for course Advances in Information Sciences and Engineering (11480)
+This project was done for course 11480 at the University of Canberra

 **If you want to run this for yourself:**